PrinciplesDotDev/principles/principles/invisible-visible.md

 uid = "plum-swordfish-binni"
 +++

 Reveal relevant information that is hidden so it can be understood.
-By making hidden principles, ideas, and behaviors that make up a technology organization understood and explicit.
+By making things explicit that would otherwise be hidden, such as: hidden principles, ideas, and behaviors.

 ## Why